Outdoor Herbivore Review | Average Hiker

 Outdoor Herbivore Dinner Review

-Gear on this hike included my cook kit, and the dinners made it well worth carrying the little bit of extra gear.
+Gear on this hike included my, and the dinners made it well worth carrying the little bit of extra gear.
 Due to the light packaging, I did not repack these meals, although in the future I probably will since I need the freezer bag anyway.
 I currently use a freezer bag for cooking, which eliminates the need to wash the pot.
 The meals were easy to make, and quite tasty.

 - Chunky Chipotle Chili – This was definitely my favorite meal.
 It had very rich flavors, and is probably one of the better camping meals I’ve eaten, as related to Chili type meals.